O-79/Image-Edit/README.md

 Y -> Provide image (.jpeg, .jpg, .png) in root directory.

-N -> Use NASA's Astronomy Picture of the Day (APOD) (requires NASA APOD API key in root dir under 'key.txt' to choose this option)
+N -> Use NASA's Astronomy Picture of the Day (APOD) (requires NASA API key in root dir under 'key.txt' to choose this option)

 ### Output directory tree:
 ```